-New Electronic I-94
+Electronic I-94

-- Visa & Visa Status: It is very important to understand the difference between visa and visa status. - o A visa is a sticker or stamp placed on your passport by a visa official at a U.S. Consulate.
-An F-1 or J-1 visa stamp can only be obtained outside of the U.S. at a U.S. embassy or consulate.
-Your visa stamp allows you entry into the United States and has information on it about the number of times you are allowed entry.
-If your visa stamp only allows one entry, you must apply for a new visa once you travel outside of the U.S. Note: The "Expiration Date" on your visa indicates the last date you are allowed entry into the U.S using that entry visa stamp, but it does not limit the duration of your stay in the United States.
-Your visa stamp can expire while you remain in valid F status in the U.S.
+- Visa & Visa Status: It is very important to understand the difference between visa and visa status. - Visa is a sticker or stamp placed in your passport by a visa official at a US Consulate.
+An F-1 or J-1 visa stamp can only be obtained outside of the US at a US embassy or consulate.
+Your visa stamp allows you entry into the United States and shows information about the number of times you are allowed entry.
+If your visa stamp only allows one (1) entry, you must apply for a new visa once you travel outside of the US.
+Note: The "Expiration Date" on your visa indicates the last date you are allowed entry into the US using that entry visa stamp, but it does not limit the duration of your stay in the United States.
+Your visa stamp can expire while you remain in valid F or J status in the US.

 Visa status is granted by immigration at the port of entry to the United States.
 Visa status is documented on your I-94, your passport along with your form I-20 or form DS-2019.
-To maintain your legal status in the U.S., refer to your program end date on your form I-20 or form DS-2019, retain the I-94 and a valid passport.
+To maintain your legal status in the US, refer to your program end date on your form I-20 or form DS-2019, retain the I-94 and a valid passport.
 More information on maintaining status is discussed below.